Arts Administration and Policy: Current Students

 Originally from Southampton County, Virginia, Rebecca Lowe Mosena is an artist, arts administrator, and fundraiser with eight years of experience working in non-profit arts organizations and higher education.
 Currently, she serves as the Assistant Director of Annual Giving at the School of the Art Institute of Chicago (SAIC), where she oversees the annual giving program.
 Before relocating to Chicago, Rebecca lived, studied, and worked in New York City for eight years.
 Her interests and research navigate contested public history, creative placemaking, and the roles that social memory, oral history—and their preservation—play throughout.
 Rebecca holds a BFA from the Cooper Union for the Advancement of Science and Art in New York City.

-Tatyana Scott (MAAAP ‘22) is a first year student with experience working with nonprofit and management.
+Tatyana Scott (MAAAP ‘22) has experience working with nonprofit and management.
 New to Chicago, Tatyana spent the last four years in Boston where she collaborated with artists and activists.
 She has been involved with fundraising ventures through art shows, has led volunteer networks, and has worked with multiple cooperatives and independent artist groups.
 Tatyana earned her BFA in Studio Art with an emphasis in Painting and Drawing from Eastern New Mexico University in 2016, where she worked with The Runnels Gallery and The Runnels Library Collection.

 Moe Zhao is a MA candidate in Masters of Arts Administration and Policy from the School of the Art Institute of Chicago.
 She is from China and received her undergraduate degree in Architecture from University College London.
 Her working experience in art galleries and institutions in China and the US and her design positions in architecture offices in China and Great Britain both contributed to her interest in being responsible for the future of art and design and being creative.